 Lance flicked his reins, getting his horse moving again.
 “I know I am a poor substitute, but I’ll be here for you.”

-She caught up to him and they rode along seeing more of the land open up below them.
+She caught up to him and they rode along as more of the land opened up below them.

 “I have,” Scarlet said.